 Big tires on a GMC Sierra and fuel economy

 With any upgrade, comes a small tradeoff and a big tire upgrade is no exception.
 Fitting wider, heavier tires definitely comes at a price and since the tires are positioned below the suspension, they fall part of the unsprung weight of the truck.
 The quickest way to increase fuel consumption is by increasing unsprung weight.
 The heavier rolling mass of the tires has a direct impact on your fuel consumption, especially when pulling off.

 So before you do the big tire upgrade make sure you understand the impact it could have on your fuel economy.
 Your truck might look more aesthetically pleasing and have a more aggressive stance, but it all comes at a price.

 So the takeaway here is, without a 2” or 3” suspension upgrade or leveling kit and you really want to fit 33” tires, you’ll need to do cutting and trimming of wheel wells.
-You’ll be limited to the biggest 32-inch, or a small 33 inch tire.
-A levelling kit will help with wheel clearance, however, the best option for your Sierra is to opt for a 3” suspension kit if you want to run wide 33” comfortably.
-If you can include a more negative offset aftermarket wheels, it would improve UCA clearance and backspacing with no need to do any other mods.
+You’ll be limited to the biggest 32-inch or a small 33-inch tire.
+A leveling kit will help with wheel clearance, however, the best option for your Sierra is to opt for a 3” suspension kit if you want to run wide 33” comfortably.
+If you can include more negative offset aftermarket wheels, it would improve UCA clearance and backspace with no need to do any other mods.